thms0x/grap-coloring-is-np-hard/Template/main.typ

   caption: [Gadget graph for 3-literals]
 )

-In total we have 2^3 input assignments.
-Let’s see if we can achive a valid 3-coloring of the gadget graph for every assignment:
+In total, we have $2^3$ input assignments.
+Let’s see if we can achieve a valid 3-coloring of the gadget graph for every assignment:

 #pagebreak()